dr-haoliu/dr-haoliu.github.io/_news/announcement_46.md

 inline: true
 ---

-I serve as a Promgram Chair for 2026 IEEE International Conference on Intelligent Systems and Interdisciplinary Applications (IEEE ISAIA 2026).
+I serve as a Program Chair for 2026 IEEE International Conference on Intelligent Systems and Interdisciplinary Applications (IEEE ISAIA 2026).

 ---